Tipstaff: England and Wales

-Every applicable order made in the High Court is addressed to the Tipstaff: "I hereby command you the Tipstaff and your assistants in Her Majesty's name to take and safely convey and deliver the said ... to the Governor of Her Majesty's Prison ..."(as in the case of making an arrest).
+Every applicable order made in the High Court is addressed to the tipstaff: "I hereby command you the Tipstaff and your assistants in His Majesty's name to take and safely convey and deliver the said ... to the Governor of His Majesty's Prison ...."(as in the case of making an arrest).
 The majority of their work involves taking children into custody (i.e. a place of safety)‚ including cases of child abduction abroad.

-In child abduction cases, there may be a 'seek and locate' order backed by a bench warrant ordering any person with knowledge of the child to give that information to the Tipstaff or to their deputy or assistants.
-Related orders may require the alleged abductor to hand their passport and other travel documents to the Tipstaff, and order the Tipstaff to take the child and deliver them to a designated place.
-There may also be a 'port alert' executed by the Tipstaff, to help prevent the child being taken abroad.
+In child abduction cases, there may be a "seek and locate" order backed by a bench warrant ordering any person with knowledge of the child to give that information to the tipstaff or to their deputy or assistants.
+Related orders may require the alleged abductor to hand their passport and other travel documents to the tipstaff, and order the tipstaff to take the child and deliver them to a designated place.
+There may also be a "port alert" executed by the tipstaff, to help prevent the child being taken abroad.

-In the case of children who have been declared a ward of court i.e. where the court is acting in loco parentis, the Tipstaff has a role in ensuring that those children are delivered to the locations specified by the court.
+In the case of children who have been declared a ward of court i.e. where the court is acting in loco parentis, a tipstaff has a role in ensuring that those children are delivered to the locations specified by the court.

 Northern Ireland

-Tipstaffs and Court Criers in Northern Ireland have no enforcement role, but act as personal assistants to High Court and County Court judges.
+Tipstaves and court criers in Northern Ireland have no enforcement role, but act as personal assistants to high court and county court judges.

 United States

-In some states of the United States, the Tipstaff is called a Tipstave and is responsible for courtroom decorum.
+In some states of the United States, a tipstaff is called a tipstave and is responsible for courtroom decorum.
 Their position is similar to that of a bailiff.
-The Civil Division of the Municipal Court of Philadelphia employs Tipstaves as clerks to the court.
-The Criminal Trial Division employs Tipstaves in positions commonly referred to as Court officers.
+The Civil Division of the Municipal Court of Philadelphia employs tipstaves as clerks to the court.
+The Criminal Trial Division employs tipstaves in positions commonly referred to as court officers.